Sri Lankan date and lime chutney.

 A few hours(2-3 hours) before making the chutney, soak the raisins in 1/2 a cup of water.

-Half an hour before making the chutney blend the mustard(include the vinegar in which the mustard seeds were soaking as well)with ginger and garlic.
+Half an hour before making the chutney, blend the mustard(including the vinegar in which the mustard seeds were soaking)with ginger and garlic.

-Place a pan over low-medium heat, add the blended mustard-ginger-garlic liquid, remaining vinegar(1 and 1/2 cups), chilli powder and sugar to the pan.
+Place a pan over low-medium heat, and add the blended mustard-ginger-garlic liquid, remaining vinegar(1 and 1/2 cups), chilli powder and sugar to the pan.

 Slow-simmer the ingredients in the pan for 10 minutes. season with salt.

-Add the dates, lime, raisins(including the water the raisins were soaking in)into the pan and bring them to a boil within a few minutes.
+Add the dates, lime, and raisins(including the water the raisins were soaking in)into the pan and bring them to a boil within a few minutes.

 If you find using a spoon hard, use a hand-held blender to blitz the chutney for a smoother texture.